frictionlessdata/frictionless-py/docs/guides/transform-guide.md

 +-----------+------------+
 ```

-As you can see you can implement any custom steps within a Pyhton script.
+As you can see you can implement any custom steps within a Python script.
 To make it work within a declarative pipeline you need to implement a plugin.
 Learn more about [Custom Steps](extension/step-guide.md) and [Plugins](extension/plugin-guide.md).

 ## Transform Utils